khantseithu/game-hub/README.md

 # GameHub

 GameHub is a web application designed to help you discover new and exciting video games.
 You can search for games based on different platforms, genres, and other criteria.
-This project was built as part of the Ultimate React course by [Mosh Hamedani](https://codewithmosh.com/p/ultimate-react-part2).

 ## Getting Started